Click here to visit our sponsor Absolute Authentic

 In Heidfeld - possibly for the first time - he was under pressure from a teammate determined to prove himself, and this too added to the Australian's frustration.
 The drive in Monaco was superb, but even then Mark's performance was over-shadowed by that of his German teammate.
 Then there was the Nurburgring, where, in spite of a heavy fuel load, Webber qualified third… only to throw it all away at the first corner.

-Whether it was as a result of the frustration or not, we don't know, however, during 2005 we heard talk, from reliable sources within the team, that the Australian's attitude had deteriorated, with some team members losing patience and referring to him as a Prima Donna.
+Whether it was as a result of the frustration or not, we don't know, however, during 2005 we heard talk, from reliable sources within the team, that the Australian's attitude towards him had deteriorated, with some team members losing patience and referring to him as a Prima Donna.
 How different from the Jaguar days.

 In 2006, Webber was retained by WilliamsF1, which, following the 'divorce' from BMW, had a one-year deal with Cosworth, pending a rumoured partnership with Toyota in 2007.